MapStory/mapstory-community/README.md

 mapstory-roadmap
 ================

-This repository is dedicated to maintaining an evolving roadmap for MapStory.
+This repository is dedicated to maintaining an evolving Product Vision and Roadmap for MapStory.
+This Roadmap is focused on the purpose and features associated with the platform.

+If you're interested in Developer docs associated with MapStory.org, you should see the Wiki in the main [MapStory repo] (https://github.com/MapStory/mapstory/wiki).

-See [roadmap.md](roadmap.md) for the main document.
+See [roadmap.md](roadmap.md) for the main Roadmap document.

 The [items/](items/) folder contains the actual details on the tasks for the roadmap.
 To read those it is best to just follow the links from the roadmap, as the items will then be ordered properly.

-This roadmap is _not_ a marketing document, other more user/funder friendly documents can be created for that.
-The MapStory wiki's [Technology Roadmap](http://wiki.mapstory.org/index.php?title=Technology_Roadmap) is currently the best place for that.
-This is a space for actual organization of the development work, taking roadmap items and fleshing them out with requirements, specifications, technology plans, wireframes, issues and more as we move from idea to implementation.

 ### Adding to the roadmap